BumboBlast/godot-chess-engine/README.md

                                 moving another piece fixes it

                     black queen kills white pawn on d4 then click  white knight on f3
+                                black knight on c6

+                    PRETTY SURE: happens after:
+                        clicked piece COULD move to a space where a capture has JUST occured it seems, the call is_occupied() is returning a Deleted Object